Article

 For this particular campaign, you are just below your minimum RoAS number.
 Since you are close to breaking even, you can choose to look further into the campaign to see which keywords are not driving conversions.

 Keep in mind that just because a campaign is below your “break-even point” does not mean that you need to pause it.
-If the campaign is still driving lots of traffic and sales to your listings, it may still help your overall organic rankings.
+If the campaign is still driving lots of traffic and sales to your listings, it may still be helping your overall organic rankings.

 What’s a good RoAS for your business?